 Procedures and petitions for rule making, 2.7(3), 2.12(2), 2.17(3), 2.18 to 2.20

-Proposing rule making related to agency procedure and petitions for rule making and providing an opportunity for public comment
+Rule making related to agency procedure and petitions for rule making

-The State Board of Education hereby proposes to amend Chapter 2, "Agency Procedure for Rule Making and Petitions for Rule Making," Iowa Administrative Code.
+The State Board of Education hereby amends Chapter 2, "Agency Procedure for Rule Making and Petitions for Rule Making," Iowa Administrative Code.

 Legal Authority for Rule Making